AuraFriday/mcp-link/README.md

 ---

+## 🚀 Quick Start

+1. **Install the MCP Link browser extension**
+   *(Chrome Web Store link coming soon)*

+2. **Visit a supported AI site** like ChatGPT, Claude, or Perplexity

+3. **Let the AI suggest tools** — the extension handles the rest (no configuration required unless you want local tools)

+> 🛠️ Want more power?
+After install, the extension will help you set up the optional MCP server for advanced local tool use.

+---

 ## 🧠 What Is MCP?

 **MCP** stands for **Model Context Protocol** — a simple runtime system that allows AI agents to: